 With lots of accommodation and transportation options, Osaka makes a perfect home base for exploring this part of Japan.
 These day trips from Osaka are packed with history, culture, nature, and culinary adventures, all within a couple hours of the city.

-As Japan’s third largest city, Osaka earns a top spot on many traveler’s itineraries.
-And with its vibrant nightlife, abundant street food, and laid-back locals, there are so many exciting things to do in Osaka that you could easily spend your whole trip here.
+Osaka has a way of pulling you in.
+Between the incredible street food, the buzzing nightlife, and locals who are genuinely some of the friendliest you’ll meet in Japan, there are so many exciting things to do in Osaka that you could easily spend your whole trip here.

-But if you’re visiting Osaka, we highly recommend taking advantage of Japan’s world-class transportation infrastructure to explore further.
+If you’re planning a visit, we highly recommend taking advantage of Japan’s world-class transportation infrastructure to explore further.
 Ancient cities, woodland temples, floating castles, and therapeutic hot springs are just a hop, skip, and jump away.

 For each of these day trips from Osaka, we’re listing the top sights and activities to base your itinerary on.
 We’re also giving directions, whether you’re using public transportation or you have your own set of wheels.